 Although we have years of experience and the vast majority of devices can be repaired, some devices are unfortunately not designed to be repaired or upgraded.
 As such, these devices will be partially or completely unserviceable.
 Below is a list of most devices that apply:

 Retina Macbooks, Macbook Pro 13" 2016 and later, and all Touch Bar-equipped Macbooks are not eligible for RAM or storage upgrades.
-We can replace the battery, but since it is glued down and very hard to replace, the process may take some time to complete.
+We can replace the battery, but since it is glued down and very hard to replace, the process may take some time to complete, and the service fee may be raised simply due to the time and amount of consumables needed to remove the battery.

 All models of Macbook Air and 12" Macbooks are not eligible for RAM upgrades.

 Windows laptops: Upgradeability depends on the model.
-If you send us the model number of your device via the repair request form under "Submit a device", we can assess it for you.
+If you send us the model number of your device via the repair request form under "Repairs", we can assess it for you.

-Surface Pros 1, 2, and 3 allow storage upgrades.
+Surface Pros 1-4 allow storage and thermal upgrades.
 Subsequent Surface Pro models do not have any upgradeable components.

-Surface Book laptops are eligible for storage upgrades.
+Surface Book laptops are eligible for storage and thermal upgrades.

 The Surface Laptop 3 only allows storage upgrades.
 Surface Laptops 1 and 2 are welded together and cannot be opened.